goriy/pplay/README.md

 These vlc bindings are released under terms of LGPL license.
 This player just imports vlc bindings (links with it).
-Source code remains unmodified and it is provided with source code of player itself.
+The source code remains unmodified and is provided with the source code of the player itself.

 This package (vlc bindings) can be downloaded/installed independently as described [here](https://pypi.org/project/python-vlc/).